ULHPC/tutorials/sequential/basics/README.md

 ![](images/screenshot_htop_gnu_parallel_j28.png)

-_Note_: if you use the default (old) version of `parallel` (GNU parallel 20160222), you may occasionally witness a single core that seems inactive.
+_Note_: if you use the default (old) version of `parallel` (GNU parallel 20160222 or 2019), you may occasionally witness a single core that seems inactive.
 This is a bug inherent to that version (tied to the controlling process) corrected in more recent version.

 Repeat with 10 tasks